Image via Wikipedia

 UTA is committed to maintaining 24-hour access to all of the businesses and residences along the construction corridor.
 We will coordinate with businesses in cases where access may be temporarily limited.

 Construction on the project is permitted to take place between 7 a.m. to 7 p.m.
 Monday through Saturday.
-Additionally, specific activities may require different working hours and will be coordinated with city officials.
+Additionally, specific activities may require different working hours depending upon the conditions and will be coordinated with city officials.

 If you are interested in learning more about the construction project, please call our toll-free 24-hour hotline at (888) 800-8854.